neilpate/ros2-tank/README.md

 <img width="823" height="823" alt="image" src="https://github.com/user-attachments/assets/f220cae1-ecaf-449f-8ec4-2d8ae5945ca2" />

 It comes with its own custom software but I am not using that.
-Instead going to take the hardware and try make a nice ROS2 project.
+Instead I am just using it as a hardware platform and using creating my own software.

 This is my first attempt at something in ROS2, so really don't expect this to be good!

+Note: the service in `Misc` should actually live in `/etc/systemd/system`